 Secondly, select your platform according to form of content.
 By the thumb rule, YouTube for videos, Instagram for image-driven, Facebook/Twitter for textual/visual.
 You can also select multi platforms according to the content you share.
 However, do not be on a specific platform for the heck of it.
 It is better to have a million followers on one that quarter million on 4.

-As I have repeated many times, compel your subscribers to subscribe.
+As I have repeated many times, compel your subscribers to subscribe (it can be your blog, and a blog writer can curate the right kind of content with right kind of SEO keywords).
 Produce content that draws more likes, views, shares, etc. Innovation is another drumbeater.
 Sccopwhoop now produces Web series.
 Netflix which started as a third party content provider now produces exclusive and paid content.
 If you can go a step further, do that.
 Surprise your audience with something new to play with.